dpm24800/youtube-playlist-exporter/README.md

 # 🎬 YouTube Playlist Exporter
 A **CLI-based Python tool** that extracts information from a YouTube playlist and exports in multiple formats for different use cases.
-Designed for **interns / junior developers** and real-world automation.

 ---